lastres0rt/frontend-nanodegree-arcade-game/README.md

 # How to Play

-1. Download the everything, including the included image files.
+1. Download everything, including the included image files.
 2. Open `index.html`.
-3. Play!
+3. Use the arrow keys to move your character around the screen.
+4. Avoid bugs!